Bradley-Hower/201-reading-notes/class-11.md

 To implement, include the `track` tag within the video tags.
 The track tag holds the following attributes:

-kind - set equal to "subtitles", within quotes.
+kind - set equal to `subtitles`, within quotes.

 src - link to the .vtt file.